Find out if you need to pay Tobacco Products Duty if you make or import tobacco, how much it is and when you can suspend or defer payment.

-- cigarette rag and expanded tobacco if it can be smoked without further processing
+- cigarette rag and expanded tobacco if you can smoke it without further processing

-- herbal smoking products that don’t contain tobacco or tobacco substitute
+- herbal smoking products that do not contain tobacco or tobacco substitute

-You don’t have to pay Tobacco Products Duty on nasal snuff.
+You do not have to pay Tobacco Products Duty on nasal snuff.

-If specific conditions are met, you also don’t need to pay Tobacco Products Duty on:
+If you meet specific conditions you do not need to pay Tobacco Products Duty on:

 - samples drawn for test by official bodies

 - samples drawn for production or quality control